 Decent lube, half-decent taste, too sickly for some

-Reviewed: 31 Jan 2012 by Blacksilk, a Going Steady Bisexual Female
+Reviewed: January 31, 2012 by Blacksilk, a Bisexual Going Steady Female

 Baconlube comes in a small, clear plastic squeeze bottle inside a cardboard box.
 Both box and bottle have "Baconlube" written fully down the side in white text and are also sparsely decorated with rashers of bacon.
 It's not a product that you can get away with if you want to be discreet, but I don't know if discretion is what you look for when you're buying a lubricant that smells like meat.

 You get 57ml in a bottle for £9.99, which makes it one of the pricier water-based lubricants, but since it is designed to be a limited-run product, that can be expected.
 The bottle is a decent size and, because it's clear, it's easy to see when you're about to run out of your precious baconated liquid.

 The bottle has a flip-top lid that is easy to open, but I found actually getting the lube out slightly harder.
 It's viscous enough/the lid is clever enough that it doesn't just drip out of the bottle when you tip it (which some will find a pro and others con), so you have to squeeze the bottle, which is perhaps slightly too stiff for that.
 It's not too bad now, but I imagine when I get near the end of the bottle I'll need to be outright taking the lid off and waiting for it to pour.